Mother Safety & Birth Readiness

 🔴 Emergency now

-Go to a clinic – may be postpartum hemorrhage
+Go to a clinic immediately

 Fever